 She liked to learn!
 Wangari learnt more and more with every book she read.
 She did so well at school that she was invited to study in the United States of America.
 Wangari was excited!
 She wanted to know more about the world.

 As time passed, the new trees grew into forests, and the rivers started flowing again.
-Wangari's message spread across Africa.
-Today, millions of trees have grown from Wangari's seeds.
+Wangari's message spread across from Wangari's seeds.